luxuriant777/CRM-system-for-arbitrage-team/README.md

     ```
 6. Click the "Send" button to send the request.
 7. Postman will send the POST request to the specified URL with the provided JSON payload.
 You should receive a
    response indicating whether the request was successful or any errors that occurred.
-If the rewuest was successful,
+If the request was successful,
    you will see this:
     ```json
     {